BitcoinQnA/bitcoin-wallet-guide/_pages/hardware.md

 ## Coldcard

-[Coldcard](https://coldcardwallet.com/) has been the default hardware wallet option for more focused bitcoiner for multiple years, and for good reason.
+[Coldcard](https://coldcardwallet.com/) has been the default hardware wallet option for the more focused bitcoiner for multiple years (for good reason).
 Coldcard offers a true airgapped operation and achieves all transaction signing and firmware updates via the SD card.
 The Coldcard has a massive feature set that include encrypted SD card backups, paper wallet generation, user added entropy and [BIP85](https://github.com/bitcoin/bips/blob/master/bip-0085.mediawiki) support for deriving multiple wallets from a single seed.
 Coldcard is compatible with all major desktop wallet integrations.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/coldcard-front.png" class=responsive width="210" height="350" maxheight="350">